 - Press pecan onto the top of each cookie

-- Bake until golden, cool and enjoy!
+- Bake in preheated oven until golden, cool and enjoy!

 Tips for making delicious pecan sandies every-time: